lightning/bolts/02-peer-protocol.md

 The respective **addition/removal** of an HTLC is considered *irrevocably committed* when:

-1. the commitment transaction **with/without** it is committed by both nodes, and any previous commitment transaction **without/with** it has been revoked, OR
+1. The commitment transaction **with/without** it is committed by both nodes, and any previous commitment transaction **without/with** it has been revoked, OR
-2. the commitment transaction **with/without** it has been irreversibly committed to the blockchain.
+2. The commitment transaction **with/without** it has been irreversibly committed to the blockchain.

 #### Requirements